 Analysed data

-The operating models are also fitted to standardized CPUE indices (Table 2.2) and a range of fishery-independent indices (Table 2.3).
-These fishery-independent indices include a Western larval index in the Gulf of Mexico (Lamkin et al., 2014) an Eastern larval index in the western Mediterranean (Ingram et al. 2014) and two aerial surveys in the Mediterranean (REFs).
+The operating models are also fitted to standardized CPUE indices (Table 2.1) and a range of fishery-independent indices (Table 2.2).
+These fishery-independent indices include a Western larval index in the Gulf of Mexico (Lamkin et al., 2014) an Eastern larval index in the western Mediterranean (Ingram et al. 2015) and two aerial surveys in the Mediterranean (French Aerial survey: Rouyer et al 2018).

 In order to predict observed catch at size from model predicted catch at age, operating models made use of an inverse age-at-length key (probability of length class given age).
 These keys are developed from the base-case stock assessment growth curves for Eastern and Western stocks and a coefficient of variation (variability in length at age) determined by the growth model of Allioud et al. (2017).

 Table 2.1.
 The standardized CPUE indices used to fit the operating models (many of which are used in stock assessments previously conducted by ICCAT).
-Many of these indices are available after 2016 but the operating model runs to 2016 due to the unavailability of CATDIS uprated catch data for more recent years.
+Many of these indices are available after 2016 but the operating model only uses data to 2016 due to the unavailability of CATDIS uprated catch data for more recent years at the time of model conditioning.
 The right-most column indicates the fishing fleets used to assign selectivity to each CPUE index; the fishing fleets are described in Table 3.1.